 Jacob Marks is a history major turned furniture maker.

-He sees similarities between the two fields that are less than obvious to most people.
+He sees similarities between the two fields that may not be obvious to most.

 “Both require skill, discipline and attention to detail,” he said.
 “But the design of furniture comes more easily to me than the writing of history.”